Brich9/Ultron/README.md

 # Ultron
 ## A Software Mini Computer Simulation
-Ultron is a lowlevel software computer simulation that uses four digit instruction sets to emulate a computer.
+Ultron is a lowl evel software computer simulation that uses four digit instruction sets to emulate a computer.
 Ultron is written to take either a .u file which is created by the user to run on our ulton "computer," or it will take in a number to specifiy the number of instructions.
 These instructions are indicated by a -f or -i flag respectively.
 ## Instructions for use:
 1. Insure OS is a linux based platform or running an available linux based distribution
 2. After cloning repository "make ultron" will compile all necessary files.